Helpful Resources for Human Trafficking Victims

 Description:

 Founded in 1998 by U.S. Congresswoman Linda Smith, Shared Hope International was created after she witnessed the brutal realities of sex trafficking in Mumbai, India.
-Today, the organization works to prevent trafficking, restore survivors, and bring justice by combining research, advocacy, and survivor support.
+Today, the organization works to prevent trafficking and bring justice by combining research, advocacy, and survivor support.

 Shared Hope analyzes and grades state laws on child sex trafficking through the Protected Innocence Challenge, providing legal recommendations to strengthen protections for survivors.
-Their JuST Response project equips state and local agencies with tools to improve intervention efforts.
-They also host the Juvenile Sex Trafficking (JuST) Conference, a national event focused on advancing anti-trafficking solutions.
+Its JuST Response project equips state and local agencies with tools to improve intervention efforts.
+It also hosts the Juvenile Sex Trafficking (JuST) Conference, a national event focused on advancing anti-trafficking solutions.

 To educate communities and professionals, Shared Hope provides training programs, free webinars, and resources on identifying and responding to trafficking.